Outline of organic gardening and farming

 The following outline is provided as an overview of and topical guide to organic gardening and farming:

 Organic farming – alternative agricultural system that relies on fertilizers of organic origin such as compost, manure, green manure, and bone meal and places emphasis on techniques such as crop rotation and companion planting.
 Biological pest control, mixed cropping and the fostering of insect predators are encouraged.
-In general, organic standards are designed to allow the use of naturally occurring substances while prohibiting or strictly limiting synthetic substances.
+Organic standards, in general, are intended to enable the use of naturally occurring compounds while restricting or strongly limiting the use of manufactured substances.